 The Board has accepted all the recommendations made by the Audit Committee during the year.
 The Managing Director, Chief Financial Officer, Chief Internal Auditor of Mahindra & Mahindra Limited and the Principal Officer are regularly invited to attend the Audit Committee Meetings.
 The Company Secretary is the Secretary to the Committee.

-Mr. Nityanath Ghanekar, Chairman of the Audit Committee for Financial Year 2019-20, was present at the 32nd Annual General Meeting of the Company held on July 18, 2019.
+Mr. Jyotin Mehta, Chairman of the Audit Committee, was present at the 33rd Annual General Meeting of the Company held on July 13, 2020.

 ii) Nomination and Remuneration Committee